ShiNxz/CSS-Panel/README.md

 -   [x] Servers - take the servers data from the database and display it in the panel.
     -   [x] Servers status as table / cards
+        -   [ ] Table view (fix)
-    -   [ ] Modal - Show each server players in the panel, and also their admin status and flags.
+    -   [x] Modal - Show each server players in the panel, and also their admin status and flags.
-        -   [ ] ability to change the map, restart the server, etc.
-        -   [ ] ability to kick, ban, mute, gag, etc as a context menu
+        -   [x] ability to kick, ban, mute, gag, etc as a context menu
-        -   [ ] rcon command with response (@root)
+        -   [x] rcon command with response (@root)
-        -   [ ] chat window with the ability to send messages to the server and see the server chat (using the chatlogger plugin?) and show the map background, also add context menu for the chat messages players.
+        -   [x] chat window with the ability to send messages to the server and see the server chat (using the chatlogger plugin?) and show the map background, also add context menu for the chat messages players.
 -   [x] Bans - take the bans data from the database and display it in the panel.
     -   [x] Bans status as table
 -   [x] Comms - take the comms data from the database and display it in the panel.=
     -   [x] Comms status as table
 -   [x] Admin Panel - manage the whole panel settings, admins, servers, comms and bans.
     -   [ ] Statistics - show statistics about the panel, such as the amount of admins, servers, comms, bans, etc.
+        -   [ ] Plugin: find out a way of count the server entries by the server_id and show it in the statistics.
+			-  [ ] Plugin: for each server give a button that shows a list of all connected players from 2 hours ago.
     -   [x] Logs
     -   [x] Manage Admins
         -   [x] Add, edit, delete admins with the ability to change their permissions.
-    -   [ ] Roles / Groups system - make it possible to create roles / groups with pre assigned permissions and assign admins to them.
+    -   [x] Roles / Groups system - make it possible to create roles / groups with pre assigned permissions and assign admins to them.
     -   [x] Manage Servers - Add, edit, delete servers from the db.
-    -   [ ] Manage Comms
+    -   [x] Manage Comms
-        -   [ ] Show comms information in the panel.
+        -   [x] Show comms information in the panel.
-        -   [ ] Edit, delete comms from the db.
+        -   [x] Edit, delete comms from the db.
-        -   [ ] Add comms from the panel with rcon(?)
+        -   [x] Add comms from the panel
-        -   [ ] Add comms from the servers modal
+        -   [x] Add comms from the servers modal
-    -   [ ] Manage Bans
+    -   [x] Manage Bans
-        -   [ ] Show bans information in the panel.
+        -   [x] Show bans information in the panel.
-        -   [ ] Edit, delete bans from the db.
+        -   [x] Edit, delete bans from the db.
-        -   [ ] Add bans from the panel with rcon(?)
+        -   [x] Add bans from the panel
-        -   [ ] Add bans from the servers modal
+        -   [x] Add bans from the servers modal
     -   [ ] Manage Settings
         -   [x] General settings - change the panel name, logo, etc.
         -   [x] SEO settings - change the panel SEO settings such as title, description, etc.
         -   [x] Design settings - change the panel design, colors, etc.
         -   [ ] Discord settings - add discord webhook for bans, comms, etc. from the panel.
         -   [x] Advanced settings - debug mode, early access, etc.
-        -   [ ] Customization settings - add custom css, js, etc.
+        -   [x] Customization settings - add custom css, js, etc.
         -   [ ] Networks - add different networks like discord, steam, etc. to the panel and add them as a contact method in the panel and footer icons.
+-   [ ] Language support - add the ability to change the panel language from the admin panel, make it possible to create custom languages and add them to the panel through the repo.
+-   [ ] Change the way of running the panel to be easier for non developers, and make the panel ready for production use.

 ## Links